In South East Devon we are lucky to have a whole range of different landscapes here for us to enjoy.

 For more information on the array of wildlife that can be seen on the Exe download the “Exe Wildlife” leaflet.

-Due to its location and varied wildlife designations the Exe Estuary is owned and managed by a large number of local authorities and organisations which all come together to form the Exe Estuary Management Partnership .
+The Exe Estuary is owned and managed by a large number of local authorities and organisations which all come together to form the Exe Estuary Management Partnership .
 These include Teignbridge and East Devon District Councils, Exeter City Council, Devon County Council, Exmouth and Dawlish Town Councils, Starcross and Woodbury Parish Councils, Lympstone Fishery and Harbour Association, the RSPB, Natural England, Environment Agency, Devon and Severn IFCA, Devon Wildlife Trust, RYA and Powderham Estate.

 East Devon Pebblebed Heaths